Summer at St. Mary's

-5) How do I get into Choir?
-How about Chamber Singers?
+5) How do I get into any of the choirs?
 What about private voice lessons?

 Early in the first week of the semester, we will post the vocal audition times.
 The auditions will take at the end of the first week of each semester.
-Choir, Chamber Singers, and private voice lessons all have a single audition.
-When you audition, you should express your interest, whether for Choir, Chamber Singers, voice lessons, or some combination.
-After these auditions, we will post the private lesson studios and the membership lists for Choir and Chamber Singers.
+The choirs and private voice lessons have a single audition.
+When you audition, you should express your interest, whether for one of the choirs, voice lessons, or some combination.
+After these auditions, we will post the private lesson studios and the membership lists for the choirs.

 6) How do I get private instrumental lessons?